qdrant/landing_page/qdrant-landing/content/articles/what-is-a-vector-database.md

 As we've seen in this article, a vector database is definitely not **just** a database as we traditionally know it.
 It opens up a world of possibilities, from advanced similarity search to hybrid search that allows content retrieval with both context and precision.

 But there’s no better way to learn than by doing.
 Try building a [semantic search engine](https://qdrant.tech/documentation/tutorials/search-beginners/) or experiment deploying a [hybrid search service](https://qdrant.tech/documentation/tutorials/hybrid-search-fastembed/) from zero.
-You'll realize there's endless ways you can take advantage of vectors.
+You'll realize there are endless ways you can take advantage of vectors.

 | **Use Case**                     | **How It Works**                                                                                      | **Examples**                                             |
 |-----------------------------------|------------------------------------------------------------------------------------------------------|-----------------------------------------------------------|